 A love for people and a passion for God's mission are important characteristics of an effective tentmaker.
-But beyond that, the tentmaker is uniquely qualified in--A passion for mission that is based on a personal surrender to be used by God any where, any time
+But beyond that, the tentmaker is uniquely qualified with:

 - Professional training and experience that is valued in the marketplace of another country.**